Floquet breathers in a modulated nonlinear lattice

+In this work, we are interested in breathers in a time-periodic nonlinear system.
+We will use the term {\em Floquet breathers}, similar to Floquet solitons used in photonic systems.\cite{mukherjee-science2020,mukherjee-rechtsman2023,kang-period-halving2025,parker-floquet-solitons2022,johansson-floquet-zigzag2025} Therefore, Floquet breathers are time-periodic, spatially localized vibrations in discrete, time-periodic nonlinear systems.
+The breather period does not need to be the period of the system, but commensurate with it, as used in the last references.
+We will consider a specific time-periodic nonlinear system as described below.

+Arrays of coupled cantilevers have played a relevant role in the study of nonlinear vibrations, in particular on energy localization,\cite{satohubbardsievers2006} and they are among the physical systems where breathers have been reported.
+They can be built at very different sizes, including nano-, micro- and macro-scales, and can be driven by different types of forces.
+They are part of important applications, such as actuators and sensors.

-An array of cantilevers was also presented in Ref.\,\cite{kimura2009a}.
-The system was driven by a periodic force applied to the support of the cantilevers, appearing as an independent external force in the dynamical equations.
-The restoring force had two contributions: one provided by the elastic properties of the cantilever, and other of magnetic nature, by fixing a magnet at the free end of the cantilever, and locating an electromagnet below it.
+An experimental macroscopic array of cantilevers was introduced by Kimura and Hikihara in Ref.\,\onlinecite{kimura2009a}.
+The system was driven by a periodic force applied to the support of the cantilevers, appearing as an independent external (additive) force in the dynamical equations.
+The restoring force had two contributions: one provided by the elastic properties of the cantilever, and the other of magnetic nature, by fixing a magnet at the free end of the cantilever, and locating an electromagnet below it.